att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

 Case: A K8s worker node (where ceph mgr is running) is deleted
 ==============================================================
+This is to test a scenario when a worker node is delted from a k8s cluster.
+Here the k8s cluster have 4 nodes and we are removing the one where Ceph manger is running (voyager4).

 .. code-block::

   $ kubectl drain voyager4 --delete-local-data --force --ignore-daemonsets
   $ kubectl delete node voyager4

 Symptom:
 --------

-This is to test a scenario when a disk failure happens.
+The impact of the deleted node on the Ceph cluster is shown as below:

 .. code-block::